-In the evolving landscape of artificial intelligence, Large Language Models (LLMs) have emerged as pivotal technology, driving advancements in natural language processing and generation.
-LLMs are critical in various applications, including chatbots, translation services, and content creation.
-One powerful application of LLMs is in Retrieval-Augmented Generation (RAG), where the model retrieves relevant documents before generating responses.
+In the evolving landscape of artificial intelligence, Large Language Models (LLMs) have become essential for natural language processing tasks.
+They power applications such as chatbots, machine translation, and content generation.
+One of the most impactful implementations of LLMs is in Retrieval-Augmented Generation (RAG), where the model retrieves relevant documents before generating responses.

 What are LLM Evaluation Metrics?